hvpham-yorku/Group2-WH40kEasyCombat/log.md

 2026.03.04 - The service classes were refactored and several new service classes were added to meet the needs of reading large amounts of data from the database.

 2026.03.05 - Most of the features in the Army section have been added; users can now create armies and use some basic logic in the Game section.
 The virtual dice feature has been removed because more complex new features will be developed for ITR3.

+2026.03.10 - The entire software structure was restructured, the functionality of each package and class was defined, overlapping classes and functions were removed, and new classes were added to control the location of functions.

 ## Concern
 The database restructuring required rewriting a significant amount of structural code,